-5.3.
-Purpose of the remaining proportion of the investments of the financial product
+5.3 Purpose of the remaining proportion of the investments of the financial product

-Investments that are neither aligned with environmental or social characteristics nor considered as sustainable investments can be present in the financial product for a maximum percentage comprised between 49% and 20% of the financial product's total net assets.
+The maximum proportion of "non-sustainable investments" is 25%.
 These investments comply with minimum Environmental and Social safeguards.
 Please find more information on the characteristics and use of these investments below.

-- Cash: Cash at sight, cash deposit, reverse repos needed to manage the liquidity of the financial product following subscriptions/redemptions and/or being an investment decision due to market conditions that can be purchased for diversification purposes; - Other investments (including single-name derivatives) which may be purchased for diversification purposes; or - Non-single-name derivatives instruments used for efficient portfolio management and/or for hedging purposes and/or temporarily following subscriptions/redemptions.
+- Cash: Cash at sight, reverse repos needed to manage the liquidity of the financial product following subscriptions/redemptions and/or being the result of the market exposure decision of the underlying fund; - Issuers that were considered sustainable investments at the moment of the investment but subsequently evolved and are no longer fully aligned with sustainable investment criteria.
+These investments are to be sold based on the principles of our divestment process for sustainable strategies: - Non-single name derivatives instruments can be used for efficient portfolio management and/or for hedging purposes and/ or temporarily following subscriptions/redemptions.